Potash: Canada

-20th century industrializaton
+20th century industrialization

 The wood-ash industry declined in the late 19th century when large-scale production of potash from mineral salts was established in Germany.
+In the early 20th century, the potash industry was dominated by a cartel in which Germany had the dominant role.
+WWI saw a brief resurgence of American asheries, with their product typically consisting of 66% hydroxide, 17% carbonate, 16% sulfate and other impurities.
+Later in the century, the cartel ended as new potash producers emerged in the USSR and Canada.

 In 1943, potash was discovered in Saskatchewan, Canada, during oil drilling.
 Active exploration began in 1951.
 In 1958, the Potash Company of America became the first potash producer in Canada with the commissioning of an underground potash mine at Patience Lake.
-Due to water seepage, production stopped late in 1959.
-Following extensive grouting and repairs, production resumed in 1965.
-The underground mine was flooded in 1987, and was reactivated for commercial production as a solution mine in 1989.
+As numerous potash producers in Canada developed, the Saskatchewan government became increasingly involved in the industry, leading to the creation of Canpotex in the 1970s.

-In 1964 Canadian company Kalium Chemicals established the first potash mine using the solution process.
+In 1964 the Canadian company Kalium Chemicals established the first potash mine using the solution process.
 The discovery was made during oil reserve exploration.
 The mine was developed near Regina, Saskatchewan.
 The mine reached depths greater than 1500 meters.
-Mosaic's, Belle Plaine had later gone to undertake the operation of the mine.
+It is now the Mosaic Corporation's Belle Plaine unit.